pietrogregorini/aldone/README.md

 The typeface is developed with two different extremes which interpolates in middle weights.
 The lighter weight is rounded and a bit narrow, taking the shapes of Recta typeface as inspiration.
 The bolder extreme is more squared following the footsteps of Eurostile, featuring big rounded corners and inktraps.

+## Weights
+Aldone is provided in five different weights, from Light to Bold.

 ![Example](https://github.com/pietrogregorini/aldone/blob/master/docs/example.png)

 ## Aldo Novarese